Facebook corrects post under Singapore disinformation law

 He reacted defiantly, saying that he had reposted his article on Twitter, Google and Linkedin and calling for the government to issue correction orders to the companies.
 The increased use of the law comes as speculation mounts that elections could be called within months, although a weak opposition is seen as no match for the long-ruling People's Action Party.

-Singapore used the law for the first time Monday, ordering opposition party member Brad Bowyer to correct Facebook post authorities said could "smear the reputation" of two-state investment funds.
-Bowyer -- a naturalized Singapore citizen originally from Britain -- immediately complied.
+Singapore used the law for the first time Monday, ordering opposition party member Brad Bowyer to correct a Facebook post authorities said could "smear the reputation" of two state investment funds.
+Bowyer -- a naturalised Singapore citizen originally from Britain -- immediately complied.

-Facebook, a major investor in Singapore that last year announced plans to build a $1billion data center there, has its Asia headquarters in the city-state.
+Facebook, a major investor in Singapore that last year announced plans to build a $1billion data centre there, has its Asia headquarters in the city-state.
 Singapore's government, which regularly faces criticism for curbing civil liberties, insists the legislation is necessary to stop the spread of damaging falsehoods online.
+(AFP) SCY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)